uclalemur/robot-compiler/research/roco_outline.rst

 `Abstraction Model`_

-`Implementation Model`_

 `Resources and Examples`_

 `FAQ`_

-`Blender API Tips`_

 Goal
 =============================
-*   Enable the general public to design and fabricate robots through automated processes
+*   End-to-end robotics codesign and fabrication environment to help the general public create their own custom robots

-    *   Codesign across multiple domains through a simple, visual UI
+    *   Codesign multiple domains through a simple, visual UI

-    *   Codesign using preconfigured, functionally defined objects

-        *   If want a controllable robot, create a chassis and servos, it'll automatically add the microcontroller/network card and ensure the chassis is large enough
+    *   Create robots through composing hierarchical, preconfigured objects from a library of RoCo objects

-    *   Fabricate through low-cost, accessible mediums with minimal assembly
+    *   Fabricate into multiple mediums from a single design through low-cost, accessible mediums with complete instructions and quick assembly

-    *   Fabricate into multiple mediums using one design

-    *   Establish library of reusable, reconfigurable, modular robotic designs

 Audience
 =============================